CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Shiny-Black-Vehicle-LODs.md

 ## Solution

 1. Subscribe and enable [Loading Screen Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=667342976) (LSM)
-2. In LSM mod otions, enable **Check assets for errors** and make a note of the folder path shown above that option
+2. In LSM mod options, enable **Check assets for errors** and make a note of the folder path shown above that option
 3. Load your save game that has the black LOD issues
 4. Exit to desktop